Skip to Content

 • We salt and rinse the eggplant to reduce the bitterness and maintain their shape while cooking.

-• Use a Chinese cooking method called ‘Liu,’ which refers to deep frying before preparing a sauce for the eggplants to cook within.
+• Use a Chinese cooking method called ‘liu,’ which involves frying the eggplant before preparing the sauce for the eggplants to cook in.
 You want the oil hot enough for the eggplant to fry and not steam or become soggy.

 Nutrition Disclosure: